Menu of Services

 The staff of our Large Grant Development Program (LGDP) can support you in every step of the proposal process, including early-stage scientific discussions, timeline development, the collection and writing of common institutional language, late-stage technical editing, and proofreading.
 Below is a schematic of the support we can provide.

 Today’s scientific environment is growing more collaborative and multi-disciplinary in nature: cell biologists are working with bioinformaticians; physicists with economists; clinician scientists with chemists; etc. Reflective of this new direction of research activity, large project grants to support this multi-disciplinary approach to scientific questions are becoming more common.
 Given their growing scope, and especially in light of current budget limitations, these large project grants are an increasingly important source of funding.

-If you would like support in the development and preparation of large, multi-investigator grants, contact Dr. Kristin Dolan at email@example.com.
-Additional resources can also be found on the Write Your Research Plan page of the OSR website.
+If you would like support in the development and preparation of your large, multi-investigator grant proposal, contact Dr. Kristin Dolan at email@example.com.